 Medium sized sections of damage, large cracks or holes in gutters that lead to a medium amount of overflow or leakage.

 Repair (probably).
 Depending on the severity it is possible to attach metal flashing and seal it.
 However it is important to note that this adds another point of failure to an already compromised system, and should be watched after repair.

 Repair.
-Cleaning your gutters is the best way to maintain them.
+Gutter cleaning is the best way to maintain your gutters.
 Check their structural integrity while you clean.

 Small leaks around joiners or overlapping segments.

 Repair.
 Use sealant to secure the gutter system points of failure.
 Don’t forget to check other screws and joinery for leaks.

 Gutters falling off the house or severely sagging.